phrimp/Microservices_Template/README.md

 - Consul server for service discovery and configuration
 - Traefik as the API gateway and load balancer
 - A helper container to register Traefik middleware configurations in Consul
+- Vault for secret management
+- Vault-init container to initialize and configure Vault

 Verify the services are running: